 But the mother’s plan has an unexpected outcome: rather than ‘fixing’ the problem of the lion, the little boy incorporates the dragon into his imaginary play.

-The illustration of the pink dragon breathing fire is the battle scene.
-The boy is never in direct battle with this dragon (because the dragon is imaginary).
+The illustration of the pink dragon breathing fire is the big struggle scene.
+The boy is never in direct big struggle with this dragon (because the dragon is imaginary).
 He runs inside to his mother, who is holding a saucepan.

 But coming out of the mouth of an imaginary creature, the ‘revelation’ is ironic.
 The little boy understands some things are true and some things aren’t, but he hasn’t got it straight which is which.